adrianpomilio/serverless-how-to/getting-started/README.md

 You will need this tool to be able to interact with AWS via the command line, or to run scripts to automate your processes.

 1. Visit [AWS CLI]:http://docs.aws.amazon.com/cli/latest/userguide/installing.html
-2. Follow the official documentaton steps for your specific system
+2. Follow the official documentation steps for your specific system

+>Learn to love this page http://docs.aws.amazon.com/cli/latest/reference/

 >Please test the install out to make sure it works.